Martin JJ. Bucher

 About

-Hi, I'm Martin and I'm a PhD Student at Stanford University.
-I joined Stanford in September 2023 and I'm part of the Gradient Spaces Lab, advised by Prof. Iro Armeni.
+Martin Juan José Bucher is a second-year PhD Student at Stanford University, part of the Gradient Spaces Lab, and advised by Iro Armeni & Leonidas Guibas.

 Publications